-In order to fix this, the sides and back should be tapered slightly to allow for a more natural transition into the top.
+In order to fix this, the sides and back should be tapered slightly to allow for a more natural transition to the top.
 This is best done by your barber, but you may be more than capable of doing it yourself once you’ve seen it done a few times.

 So, to keep things in check, be sure to get this done every 8 weeks or so.
 You may find you need to do it even sooner – every man’s rate of growth is different after all.

 2. Use a styling product to your advantage